rashedul-hassan-app/search_ft/README.md

 # Additional Comments
  Testing is done via C# NUnit.
 The whole process has been quite an interesting and a learning curve.
 There is so much more that can be developed on top of it, however to keep within timeframe, this version has been submitted.

+ # Dependencies
+ This app has been built with Express for scripting.
+And EJS has been used for HTML template generations.